nupurmis/Mushroom-Classification/README.md

 # Mushroom Classification Project

-A brief description of what this project does and who it's for
+The main objective of this project is to help people who are not familiar with mushroom types by classifying the mushroom as edible or poisonous

 ## Demo